mlrun/mlrun/docs/concepts/model-monitoring.md

    statistics are computed once every 10 minutes (or more, configurable).
 See more details in <a href="https://www.iguazio.com/glossary/concept-drift/" target="_blank">Concept Drift</a>.
 - **Operational performance**: The overall health of the system.
 This applies to data (e.g., whether all the expected data arrives to the model) as well as the model (e.g., response time and throughput).
-- **User-provided applications**L On top of the out-of-the-box analyses, you can easily create model-monitoring applications of your own to detect drifts and anomalies in a customized way.
+- **User-provided applications**: On top of the out-of-the-box analyses, you can easily create model-monitoring applications of your own to detect drifts and anomalies in a customized way.

 You can set up notifications on various channels once an issue is detected.
 For example, notification